Harnessing the power of genetic testing to improve patient care

 Genomics is the study of genetic information, which can help diagnose diseases earlier and more accurately.
 This can often reduce the need for some medical procedures and enables personalised treatments for some patients.

-Emmanuel Ncube, Strategy Director, said one of the main aims of East GMSA was to make genomic testing more mainstream.
+Emmanuel Ncube, Strategy Director, said one of the main aims of the GMSA was to make genomic testing more mainstream.

-“In areas such as cancer, genomics can lead to earlier diagnosis and identify patients who would benefit from surveillance and use of targeted drugs and will lead to better patient outcomes.
-It is really important that we show the evidence base, data and the benefits for clinicians and patients for embracing genomics.
-We have the greenhouse and we need to ringfence the capacity and grow it.”
+He said: “In areas such as cancer, genomics can lead to earlier diagnosis and identify patients who would benefit from monitoring and more targeted drugs that can lead to better outcomes.
+Through our local transformation projects, and our support of national projects across cancer and rare diseases, we are building the evidence base to show the benefits for clinicians and patients of embracing genomic medicine.”

 The regional genomics alliance works to ensure equal access to the nationally commissioned genomic tests set out in the National Genomics Test Directory, no matter where people live or which hospital they use.

 Results from a genomic test can provide a specific diagnosis, for example a rare disease which is little known to clinicians, or the particular type of cancer that a patient has.
-Results may help provide accurate knowledge of how the condition might develop in the future and the treatment options available.
+Results may help provide accurate knowledge of how the condition might develop in the future and more targeted, effective treatments with fewer side-effects.

-Dr Mohamed Ahmed, Consultant Histopathologist at NNUH and Genomics pathology acceleration program (GPAP) Pathology Lead, within the East GMSA, said an audit of cases found that 94% of patients with colorectal cancer at NNUH were tested for Lynch Syndrome, which is an inherited genetic condition associated with an increased risk of certain cancers.
+Dr Mohamed Ahmed, Consultant Histopathologist at NNUH and pathology lead for the East GMSA Genomic Pathology Accelerator Programme (GPAP), said an audit of cases found that 94% of patients with colorectal cancer at NNUH were tested for Lynch Syndrome, which is an inherited genetic condition associated with an increased risk of certain cancers.

-“Early detection has a huge impact on disease behaviour if caught early and may also have significant positive implications on health care resources,” he said.
+“Early detection has a huge impact on disease behaviour.
+If a disease is caught early this greatly improves the prognosis for the patient and may have significant positive implications on health care resources,” he said.

-Dr Hilary Turnbull, Consultant Gynaecological Oncologist, added that all endometrial cancers have been tested for mismatch repair genes (MMR) abnormalities for the last year at NNUH.
+Dr Hilary Turnbull, Consultant Gynaecological Oncologist, added that all endometrial cancer patients have been tested for mismatch repair gene (MMR) abnormalities for the last year at NNUH.

 “If a patient is diagnosed with Lynch Syndrome after blood DNA testing, they are eligible for regular colonoscopy assessments to try to identify polyps, pre-cancers or early cancers of the bowel.
 A patient’s family members will also then be eligible for genetic assessment, to help identify those at risk of associated cancers.
 If a woman is found to have Lynch Syndrome, she is eligible for a hysterectomy to reduce the risk.”